1999dipu/Partner_Store_ranking_sytem/README.md

                             	Enter all the information being asked

                             	Go back to the admin panel and enter the username and password as created.

-8.You now have access to all the functionalities in this project.
 ```

+You now have access to all the functionalities in this project.

 ### GOOD LUCK!